 Top Two Target

 This is the most simple concept yet it is ROUTINELY ignored by fantasy gamers year after year.
 It is incredibly rare for a team to have three players all get 100+ targets.
 How rare?
 According to Pro Football Focus, no team did it in 2021.
 Even with an extra game.
-Now, some sources other than PFF may say the Cowboys did it but I trust PFF because they ignore a lot of obvious throwaways.
-And even then including the Cowboys bumps us up to what?
-One team in 32?
-Not great, Bob.
-These are the teams over the last five years that definitively had three guys all get 100+ targets, per PFF.
+In 2022 the Vikings technically did it but one of the players included was TJ Hockenson who they traded for mid season.
+And, in the games where Hock was there, Adam Thielen was not on a 100 target pace.
+These are the teams over the last six years that had three guys all get 100+ targets, per PFF (no team did it in 2017).

 Not always the teams you expect is it?
 I mean, no team did it in 2021 or 2017.
 The 2018 Giants only got there because Odell was RAKING in targets and then got hurt, allowing targets to trickle down to Sterling Shepard to end the season.
 And three of the teams got there because they had a running back in that mix (notice how only one of them included a tight end?).
 Having five teams do it over the last five years is about a 3% chance that it happens.
 If you’re not a gambler, ask your Uncle Jimmy if betting on a single number is smart in Roulette.
 That’s about the odds we are dealing with here.

 When we look at the tight ends that finish top five without being a top two target on their team, the results are equally scarce.
-You have our best, good friend, 2020 Robert Tonyan.
+Evan Engram managed to pull it off last year, thriving in games where Zay Jones got vaporized by corners like Sauce Gardner and Jeff Okudah and disappearing in others.
+Then you have our best, good friend, 2020 Robert Tonyan.
 Before that, the most recent is Martellus Bennett in 2014.
-So two in about seven years.
+So three in recent history.
 Not a good bet.
-If the team has two pass catchers that are clearly in line for more targets than the tight end, we just want to stay away.
+If the team has two pass catchers that are clearly in line for more targets than the tight end, the ceiling is capped.
 This tweet further illustrates why.

 The reality is that the vast majority of difference-making tight ends actually LEAD their team in targets.
-Meanwhile, there are plenty of tight ends who finish second on their team in targets and don’t finish top five, like Noah Fant every year.
-In fact there are guys who have led their team in targets and not been particularly relevant in fantasy, like Dennis Pitta in 2010.
+Meanwhile, there are plenty of tight ends who finish second on their team in targets and don’t finish top five, like Noah Fant every year on the Broncos.
+In fact there are guys who have led their team in targets and not been particularly relevant in fantasy, like Cole Kmet and Tyler Higbee last year.
 But the bottom line is that, when it comes to the top dogs, virtually all of them are top two targets in their offense.
 We want focal points.
 Now, for the second ingredient.

 Perhaps not what you expected to be the next big key?
 Or perhaps you follow me Twitter so you already knew.
 Either way, this is quietly an incredibly predictive stat that can often follow guys from team to team.
 It tells you what kind of guy you are dealing with.
 And it makes a lot of sense when you think about it.
 If your tight end is on the field for a pass play but he stays in to block, who cares?
 Might as well be sitting in the stands.
 Some folks will look at snap share or route participation and those are nice.
 We want those high, obviously.
 But there are plenty of examples of outliers for those concepts.
 Mark Andrews in 2019 only played 41% of the snaps - how on GOAT’s green earth was he a top-five tight end?
 In 2018 Zach Ertz only had a 76% route participation (per Player Profiler).
 So how is he getting 156 targets?
 After boiling it all down, I’ve found that pass blocking percentage is actually the “stickier” stat with a lot fewer outliers.

 That stickiness also tends to work with smaller sample sizes to see how a guy might operate before they even get the high snap share or route participation.
 Let’s take Mark Andrews for instance.
 As a rookie in 2018, he only pass blocked on 1.6% of snaps which was one of the reasons were were on him in 2019.
 Then, in that season, where Andrews still only played 41% of the snaps because the Ravens had Nick Boyle and Hayden Hurst, Andrews was only asked to pass block on seven snaps the entire season - that’s 2% of his snaps which led the entire league.
 That pure usage from the early low snap seasons translated to his more recent high snap share seasons and that’s where he really took off.
-In fact, his 1.3% in 2021 was his lowest yet.
-When Andrews is in the game, he’s running a route virtually every pass play.
+In fact, he then went to 1.3% in 2021 and, in 2022, he literally only blocked on one pass play (0.2%).
+When Andrews is in the game, he’s running a route virtually every time they are throwing.
 Doesn’t get better really.
-If you were to take the percentage for Andrews and apply it to some other guys who were asked to block more often, here is how many more routes they would have run.
+Here's an example of how many more routes some heavier blockers would have run in 2021 is their pass black rate was as low as Andrews.

 For some of those fellas, it’s almost 100 more routes.
 Big clunky blocking goons like Chris Manhertz and Chris Herndon have actually blocked on over 100 pass plays in a season.
 A hundred times, the coach said “hey we are going to throw it now so why don’t you just stay out of the way”.
 It’s not good for fantasy football.
 And we know that because, in recent years, only one tight end has finished top five in PPR while blocking on more than 15% of his pass snaps and that was George Kittle in 2019 at 15.9%.
 He’s arguably the best two-way tight end in the game.
 Before that you need to go back to that mythical season we mentioned earlier when Peyton Manning threw 55 TDs in 2013 and Julius Thomas snuck in the top five with double-digit TDs.
 Like that stupid Robert Tonyan season, it happens so infrequently that it’s not worth thinking about.